-Chris Jordan Profile
+Chris Jordan Biography

 Christopher James Jordan is an English cricketer, born on the 4th of October, 1988.
 Jordan is a right-arm fast bowler and a handy tail-ender.
 He hails from Barbados where he spent most of his early days, before he moved to England.
 The pacer was qualified to play for England and West Indies but chose to play for the former.